Symplectic polarity and Mahler's conjecture: Introduction

 where $X\subset\mathbb R^{2n}$ is convex and $c_{EHZ}(X)$ is the Ekeland--Hofer--Zehnder symplectic capacity.
 In order to confirm Mahler's conjecture it is sufficient to prove Viterbo's conjecture for centrally symmetric convex bodies.
+Note that Viterbo's conjecture has recently been disproved~\cite{haimkislev2024} for convex bodies that are not centrally symmetric, so the assumption of central symmetry is important here.

 Our main idea is to state another conjecture of symplectic flavor that turns out to be equivalent (see Theorem~\ref{theorem:mahler-polar}) to Mahler's conjecture.
 Consider the standard symplectic form $\omega$ in $\mathbb R^{2n}$.
-Similar to the Euclidean case, we may define the symplectically polar to a convex body $X\subset \mathbb R^{2n}$ containing the origin in its interior as
+Similar to the Euclidean case, the symplectic polar of a convex body $X\subset \mathbb R^{2n}$, containing the origin in its interior, is defined by

-It is useful to understand that in the standard coordinates $X^\omega$ differs from the Euclidean polar $X^\circ$ by a complex structure rotation $X^\omega = JX^\circ$.
+The symplectic polar $X^\omega$ differs from the Euclidean polar $X^\circ$ by a complex rotation $X^\omega = JX^\circ$, where $J$ is the multiplication by $\sqrt{-1}$ under the standard identification $\mathbb C^n\cong\mathbb R^{2n}$.
+The symplectic polar is a natural and well known object (see, for example, \cite[Section~2.2]{degosson2022} and \cite{degosson2022-2,degosson2023}).
+Here we mostly study the properties of convex bodies which are symplectically self-polar (boundaries of such bodies in the plane, $2n=2$, are known as \emph{Radon curves} and are widely used, see~\cite{martiniswanepoel2006}).

 \begin{conjecture} For any $X\subset \mathbb R^{2n}$ such that $X=X^\omega$ the following inequality holds

 \end{conjecture}

 In the Euclidean case the equation $X=X^\circ$ has a unique solution, the Euclidean unit ball.
 For the symplectic polarity there are less trivial examples.
 Consider a convex centrally-symmetric body $K\subset\mathbb R^n$ and its polar $K^\circ$.
 Take their $\ell_2$-sum $X=K\oplus_2 K^\circ\subset\mathbb R^{2n}$.
 This is a Lagrangian $\ell_2$-sum, orthogonal in the standard inner product of $\mathbb R^{2n}$.
 Since the usual polarity takes $\ell_2$-sum to $\ell_2$-sum of polars, then